crispinalan/tikicalendar/README.md

     halloween, holiday, hospital,
     important, information,
     meal, medical, meeting,
-    note,
+    new, note,
-    party, payment, priority
+    party, payment, priority, public
     reminder, restaurant,
     travel,
     valentine, visit,
     wedding,
     year
 ```
 Event speech tagging can be effective for a quick audio overview of day events.
-If no speech tag is recognised then nothing is read out.
+You can combine speech tags.
+Examples include  "public holiday", "christmas day", "new year", "doctor appointment", "payment reminder" etc. If no speech tag is recognised then nothing is read out.

 ### Help